Who Was Frederick Douglass?

 Douglass was appointed to several political positions following the war.
 He served as president of the Freedman's Savings Bank and as chargé d'affaires for the Dominican Republic.

 After two years, he resigned from his ambassadorship over objections to the particulars of U.S. government policy.
 He was later appointed minister-resident and consul-general to the Republic of Haiti, a post he held between 1889 and 1891.

 In 1877, Douglass visited one of his former owners, Thomas Auld.
 Douglass had met with Auld's daughter, Amanda Auld Sears, years before.
 The visit held personal significance for Douglass, although some criticized him for the reconciliation.

-Douglass and Pitts remained married until his death 11 years later.
-On February 20, 1895, he attended a meeting of the National Council of Women in Washington, D.C.
-Shortly after returning home, Frederick Douglass died of a massive heart attack or stroke.
+Frederick Douglass died on February 20, 1895 of a massive heart attack or stroke shortly after returning from a meeting of the National Council of Women in Washington, D.C.
 He was buried in Mount Hope Cemetery in Rochester, New York.